 - Verify the narcotic item is eligible for destruction

-Prior to acquiring any new Narcotics Training Aids (NTAs) or reserve narcotics, the Audit, Policy & Research Section (APRS) shall inspect current NTA inventory to verify all in-service and reserve NTAs are accounted for.
+Prior to acquiring any new Narcotics Training Aids (NTAs) or reserve narcotics, the Audit, Policy & Research Section (Compliance Section) shall inspect current NTA inventory to verify all in-service and reserve NTAs are accounted for.

 See 7.130-PRO-1 Checkout of NTAs and Investigative Use Drugs

 2. Handlers Shall Secure All Investigative Use Drugs and Narcotics Training Aids (NTAs)

 The Narcotics Section shall store investigative use drugs and NTAs in their unit safe when not in use.
 Only the unit sergeant and lieutenant shall have access to this safe.

 Exception: NTAs assigned to an individual handler may be secured in a portable lock box within an alarmed vehicle.

 The Narcotics Section shall maintain the Release of Evidence (form 13.1) in the unit safe until the drugs are disposed of.